 It is generally believed that MAP levels should not fall below 60 mmHg to maintain adequate tissue perfusion.
-Patients with severe sepsis or septic shock should have their MAP levels kept about 65 mmHg at all times.
+Patients with severe sepsis or septic shock should have their MAP levels kept at about 65 mmHg at all times.

 What is pulse pressure? - pulse pressure calculation

 Physiologically, the aorta is somewhat elastic, meaning it has high compliance.
-Because of that, our pulse pressure remains on a healthy level of around 40 mm Hg.
-In some conditions like atherosclerosis (narrowing and hardening of blood vessels due to formation of plaque), aortic dissection (a state in which blood gets between layers of aortic wall), the aorta may become stiff.
+Because of that, our pulse pressure remains at a healthy level of around 40 mm Hg.
+In some conditions, like atherosclerosis (narrowing and hardening of blood vessels due to formation of plaque), aortic dissection (a state in which blood gets between layers of aortic wall), the aorta may become stiff.
 This increases the value of pulse pressure.

-Another pathologies associated with an increased pulse pressure include:
+Other pathologies associated with an increased pulse pressure include:

 - aortic regurgitation – a leak in the aortic valve, causing an inversion of blood flow in the aorta during diastole;

-- anemia – low level of hemoglobin (an oxygen-transporting protein present in the red cells).
+- anemia – a low level of hemoglobin (an oxygen-transporting protein present in the red cells).
 You can find more information on hemoglobin and hematocrit relationship by visiting our hematocrit to hemoglobin ratio calculator;

 - increased intracranial pressure – with symptoms of Cushing’s triad: high blood pressure, slow heartbeat (bradycardia), and irregular breathing;